When Does The Retail Lease Act Apply?

 The Retail Lease Act NSW, 1994 (the Act) applies to the leases for retail shops and also for premises in a retail shopping centre.
 Signing a retail lease agreement is a financial commitment for both the Lessee and the Lessor.
-So before you sign a lease, make sure you have completely understood and agreed with the clauses in the lease.
+So before you sign a lease, make sure you have completely understood and agreed with the clauses in the commercial lease contract.

 Legislations concerning retail leases and property vary from state to state, and our Sydney commercial conveyancers are able to assist with the comprehension of complex state laws.